ZHzhang01/JASA_GNI_Final/README.md

 ## Running the Experiments

-Please run the following commands to execute the experiments.
+Please run the **command lines** below to execute the experiments.
 Please make sure to change the data storage path to the one you need.